-A nightingale sings in Nijo-jo (Nijo Castle) – with every step you take.
+A nightingale sang in Nijo-jo (Nijo Castle) with every step I took.
 Centuries before the Twitter age, the Tokugawa shogunate already used tweets.
-This castle, built in the 17th century in Kyoto, is famous for its wooden floors that tweet – the uguisu bari (nightingale floor).
-When I got to Kyoto, it was the first place to wanted to see – and hear.
+This castle, built in the 17th century in Kyoto, was famous for its tweeting wooden floors – the uguisu bari (nightingale floor).
+When I got to Kyoto, it was the first place I wanted to see and hear.

 I survived Tokyo.
 Its crowds, its convoluted metro lines, its punishing summer heat.
 “There’s got to be a morning after,” went the cheesiest song ever from a disaster movie.
 After a full day traversing Tokyo, I found that perfect morning after in Yokohama.
 Not that the day, or night, before was a disaster.
 It was just the most gruelling city tour I had ever done.